mikeaustin/kopi/README.md

 ### A simple, immutable, 100% asynchronous programming language.

-What started out as an exercise turned into a real language.
+What started out as an exercise turned into a fully functional (but small) language.
 Kopi has a Haskell/ML/Scala style (minimal) syntax, behaves kind of like a LISP, and is interpreted in JavaScript.
-It has coroutines, and will support sevaral literal syntaxes (map, set).
+It has coroutines, and supports sevaral literal syntaxes (array, map).
+Many languages have been the inspiration for Kopi and its functions, either directly or indirectly: JavaScript, Dylan, SmallTalk, Io, Magpie, Scala, Go, Erlang, Racket, Ruby, Python, Julia, Idris, Haskell, Elm... there's probably more.

 More details can be found here:

 https://docs.google.com/presentation/d/1NtJtgIilqQv2XBoCmybcQU_IsEcylMOcLYXkgB5dQoM/edit?usp=sharing